DigitalRuby/SocketCloser/README.md

 # SocketCloser
 Close ipv4 and ipv6 sockets on Windows and Linux.

+## Why
+On Windows, closing an ipv6 socket is a dark art, requiring ritual sacrifice and much swearing.
+But no longer.
+Thanks to https://www.x86matthew.com/view_post?id=settcpentry6, you now have unlimited power to close all the sockets.

+This utility happens to work on Linux too, but you can just as easily use this directly: `ss --kill state all src "remoteip:remoteport" dst "localip:localport"`

 ## Usage
 `SocketCloser <localip:localport> <remoteip:remoteport>`